anseryuer/EUPMU-Efficient-Utility-Preserving-Machine-Unlearning/README.md

 - **EUPMU_style+instance_unlearn**: The final implementation of EUPMU in the paper for Stable Diffusion style and instance unlearning.
 Modified on the code of SPM.
 Having the best pareto front overall.

 ## Known Issues and TODOs
+- The EUPMU error and w_lr hyperparameter is not exactly the same thing as in the paper since we found that this way the code is just much simpler and better in practice.
+Overall the algorithm is the same as in the paper.
+More documentation will be added soon.
 - EUPMU not working well with MUON optimizer.
 - EUPMU working fine with cosine scheduler but there could be issues when the lr is changing rapidly across a large range.